 The production of radiopharmaceuticals involves the handling of large quantities of radioactive substances and chemical processing.
 While still on a relatively small scale in comparison to the production of conventional pharmaceuticals, it involves a number of aspects that can be quite demanding for small-scale manufacturers.
 These include the operation and maintenance of processing facilities, complying with the codes of current good manufacturing practices, ensuring effective quality assurance and quality control systems, radioactive material transport, and registration of the products with the relevant health authorities.

 Despite the aforementioned challenges, more than 100 radiopharmaceuticals have been / are being developed, using radioisotopes that were either produced by nuclear research reactors or cyclotrons.
-In order to support the development and manufacturing of these radioactive products, several pharmaceutical companies and academic institutions are developing preclinical, clinical and commercial grade facilities.
+In order to support the development and manufacturing of radiopharmaceutical products, several pharmaceutical companies and academic institutions are developing preclinical, clinical and commercial grade facilities.
 During our study, we identified over 55 industry players and over 65 non-industry players that are actively involved in the production of nuclear medicines and radiopharmaceuticals.

 The growing interest in this field is reflected in the yearly growth in partnership activity

-In most of the deals (~35%), the participating organizations have collaborated specifically for the manufacturing and / or supply of radiopharmaceuticals.
+In most of the deals (~35%), the participating organizations have collaborated specifically for the manufacturing or supply of radiopharmaceutical products.
 This is followed by acquisitions / mergers (~ 15%), wherein one company acquired all the assets of another company or merged with another company in this domain.
 Furthermore, agreements for product development and / or commercialization (15%) and licensing agreement (8%) have emerged as other popular types of deals established in this field, followed by distribution agreement (5%), production asset / facility acquisitions (4%) and R&D partnerships (4%).

 According to our estimates, the radiopharmaceutical manufacturing market is expected to witness a CAGR of 11%.
 Sales of radiopharmaceuticals developed for the diagnosis / treatment of cardiovascular disorders is currently the highest contributor to the overall market.
 In the long term, contributions from radiopharmaceuticals intended for other therapeutic areas, such as oncological disorders, neurological disorders and thyroid are anticipated to increase.
 North America (primarily the US) is the current leader with the largest share in the radiopharmaceutical manufacturing market.